skypilot-org/skypilot/docs/source/running-jobs/many-jobs.rst

 - **Elastic**: Scale up and down based on demands.
 - **Cost-effective**: Only pay for the cheapest resources.
 - **Robust**: Automatically recover jobs from failures.
-- **Observable**: See and manage all jobs in a single pane of glass.
+- **Observable**: Monitor and manage all jobs in a single pane of glass.

 Write a YAML for One Job
 -----------------------------------